sumyat196/Bird-species-classifier/README.md

 # Demo
 You can try the live app here ().
 # Bird Species Covered
-AFRICAN CROWNED CRANE
+AFRICAN CROWNED CRANE,
-BALD EAGLE
+BALD EAGLE,
-CAMPO FLICKER
+CAMPO FLICKER,
-GOLDEN EAGLE
+GOLDEN EAGLE,
 KAGU
 # How It Works
 Upload an image file (JPG, PNG, or JPEG format).